Erica Fernandes paid a SURPRISE VISIT to Pooja Banerjee; ‘THIS’ is what happened next…

 That's me 10 days after that nasty fall..
 With multiple fractures in my right wrist , elbow fracture in the left arm, a ligament tear on my left leg and a surgery, still smiling...
 I am on the road to recovery and shall recover soon as well but all this while in the hospital I kept wondering why me??
 Why did I had go through all of this and am still looking for the answer, probably I'll get it later in life...
 But all I have to say right now is that we all artists and entertainers put a lot of effort to entertain our audience it would be really great if our audience can for once be appreciative towards our efforts instead of being extremely harsh.
 Thank you!
 Thank you for all the love you all have been sending all this while

-Her co-star and friend Erica Fernandes, who plays the lead role of Prerna in Kasautii Zindagii Kay, paid her a surprise visit.
+Well, now paying her surprise visit is her co-star and friend Erica Fernandes, who plays the lead role of Prerna in Kasautii Zindagii Kii.
 Pooja was glad to meet her and even shared a picture of the two of them on social media.

-The two are very good friends by the looks of it, as they not only engage in fun activities and pranks on the set but also have a fun time by engaging in swimming and going for outings…
+The two are very good friends by the loooks of it as they not only engage in fun activities and pranks on the set but alsoenjoy relaxation sessions by swimming and going for outings…

 We too wish Pooja a speedy recovery!